Bird’s ridership soars past LouVelo’s: 341 vs. 72 - LEO Weekly

 Bird is outflying LouVelo in ridership, according to city numbers.

 From Aug.
 9 to Sept.
 6, Bird users took around 341 rides per day on average — or 9,876 rides total.
-LouVelo bikes saw an average of 72 trips per day during August, 2,232 in total.
+LouVelo bikes saw an average of 72 trips per day during August — or 2,232 in total.

 LouVelo, which has 305 bikes to Bird’s 100 scooters, has never seen monthly numbers as good as has Bird, according to the reports supplied to the city and provided to LEO through an open-records request.

-While significantly more people are riding Bird scooters than they are LouVelo bikes, that did not seem to eat into LouVelo’s month to month ridership — it didn’t change with the arrival of Bird.
+While significantly more people are riding Bird scooters than they are LouVelo bikes, that did not seem to eat into LouVelo’s month to month ridership, which it didn’t change with the arrival of Bird.

 The city has committed to appropriating $50,000 per year for the LouVelo program.
 To get it started, the Metro budgeted $273,000 and received $1.1 million in federal grants and promises of $10,000 to $20,000 annually for three years from corporate sponsors.